mytech-today-now/bookmarks/README.md

 - **Automatic Backups**: Creates timestamped backups before making any changes
 - **Detailed Logging**: Uses the shared `logging.ps1` module for comprehensive activity tracking

+### JSON Template Auto-Generation

+The script automatically manages a `bookmarks.json` file in the script directory:

+- **If `bookmarks.json` does NOT exist**: The script generates one from the curated PSD1/PS1 data sources (links-sample.psd1, europe.ps1, asia.psd1, etc.)
+- **If `bookmarks.json` DOES exist**: The script loads and uses it as the source of hierarchical data
+- **Use `-GenerateTemplate`**: To regenerate `bookmarks.json` from PSD1/PS1 sources and exit immediately (no browser operations)

+This allows you to:
+1. Run the script once to auto-generate `bookmarks.json`
+2. Edit the JSON file with the **tree-organizer** visual editor tool
+3. Run the script again to apply your customized bookmarks to all browsers

 ### Statistics

 - **85 Total Categories** (31 from links-sample.psd1 + 39 European regions + 15 Asian countries)